Is trying to convert grams of yarn to yards even possible? If you have 100g of yarn, how many yards is that?

 Once I finish my project, I weigh my remaining yarn in the kitchen scale.
 This time I set the unit to grams.
 It says I have 36 grams.
 So I subtract 36g from 100g to get 64g.
 Now I know that I used 64 grams of this yarn in my project.

-Grams left – Total grams of ball = Grams Used
+Total grams of ball – Grams left in ball = Grams Used

 To convert this measurement into meters, I will divide the total number of meters in my skein by the total number of grams in my skein.
 So 136m / 100g = 1.36 meters of yarn per 1 gram of yarn.